rachelambda/dbrainfuck/README.md

 ### Syntax

-`\` - Breaks the current loop, if not in a loop it will exit the program with the current pointer value as status
+`\` - Breaks the all loops, if not in a loop it will exit the program with the current pointer value as status

 `^FF` - Sets the value of the current byte to the hex value specified (note that whitespace is not supported here at the moment, the formatt must be `^FF`)